 OpenAPI Interface Calling Methods

-- If using HTTPS, change the protocol to
+- Protocol Selection: If HTTPS is enabled, change the protocol to

 - HTTPS default port 443 can be omitted

-The environment ID can be obtained from the browser's address bar, which is the request parameter value starting with envId.
+The Environment ID can be obtained from the browser address bar by looking for the URL parameter value starting with envId.

 1.2 Authentication Mechanism

-# Replace http://ip:port with the specific access address
+# Please replace http://ip:port with the actual access address

 Content-Type: application/jsonAuthorization: Basic <Base64(SecretId:SecretKey)>